 Along with the classic Hallmark movies, the streaming company also offers successful family friendly TV series such as Last Man Standing, The Golden Girls, Home Improvement, Frasier and The Middle.

 The company’s “lighter side of suspense and mystery” movies are also available with their streaming package.

 For just $5.99 per month or $59.99 per year, you can get access to Hallmark Movies Now on a variety of phone, tablet, computer and TV devices.

 Fandor calls itself a bridge between “cult and mainstream” films and media.
 The streaming company, which was founded in 2011 and features roughly 6,000 titles, has a variety of genre films for true movie buffs.

-As I searched through the offerings, I found a fun variety of films I’ve never heard of as well as old time classics such as Marriage Italian Style with Sophia Loren.
+As I searched through the offerings, I found a fun variety of films I’d never heard of as well as old-time classics such as Marriage Italian Style with Sophia Loren.